Climate change in New York City: Mitigation

-Coastal Flooding
+Coastal flooding

-Flooding was the second highest cause of weather related fatalities in the United States in 2018.
+Flooding was the second-leading cause of weather-related fatalities in the United States in 2018.
 The projected 11-21 inches of sea level rise in New York City by 2050 and 4.17–9 feet by 2100 will compound the impacts of coastal flooding.
 The damage caused by Hurricane Sandy in 2012 served as an impetus for policymakers and residents to more seriously consider coastal resiliency efforts.
 Since then, regulations have been strengthened to better protect the 400,000 New Yorkers in the one percent annual chance floodplain.
-Additionally, in May 2017, New York Governor Andrew Cuomo announced the construction of a 5.3 mile seawall along the Staten Island coastline capable of withstanding coastal flooding of 15.6 feet, two feet higher than that caused by Hurricane Sandy.
+Additionally, in May 2017, New York Governor Andrew Cuomo announced the construction of a 5.3 mile seawall along the Staten Island coastline capable of withstanding coastal flooding up to 15.6 feet - two feet higher than the surge caused by Hurricane Sandy.
 When completed, the seawall will reduce damages by approximately $30 million.